pmndrs/gltfjsx/readme.md

 npx gltfjsx model.gltf
 ```

-It creates a javascript file (Model.js) that looks like this:
+It creates a javascript file that plots out all of the assets contents.
+The original gltf must still be be in your /public folder of course.

 ```jsx
 /*